OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 .. image:: /images/vOneCloud-download-deploy-001a.png
     :align: center

-Input a name for and select the cluster:

 .. image:: /images/vOneCloud-download-deploy-002.png
     :align: center

-Select the resource:
+Select the name and folder:

 .. image:: /images/vOneCloud-download-deploy-003.png
     :align: center

-Select the storage:
+Select a resource to run the appliance:

 .. image:: /images/vOneCloud-download-deploy-004.png
     :align: center

+Select the datastore:

+.. image:: /images/vOneCloud-download-deploy-005.png
+    :align: center

 Select the Network.
 You will need to choose a network that has access to the vCenter hosts.

-.. image:: /images/vOneCloud-download-deploy-005.png
+.. image:: /images/vOneCloud-download-deploy-006.png
     :align: center

 Review the settings selection and click finish.
 Wait for the Virtual Machine to appear in the cluster.

-.. image:: /images/vOneCloud-download-deploy-006.png
-    :align: center

 .. image:: /images/vOneCloud-download-deploy-007.png
     :align: center